Immigration Options for Undocumented Children and Families

 Ensure that the undocumented child/youth meets the eligibility criteria, noted above, for Special Immigrant Juvenile Status, and:

-4. If the permanent plan for the undocumented child is Adoption, , the legalization process will not be affected if the court orders the case terminated due to adoption.If a child is undocumented, he/she will not automatically become a US citizen if adopted by a US citizen parent.
-This process is automatic only when the child is a lawful permanent resident first.
+6. If the permanent plan for the undocumented immigrant child is Adoption, , the legalization process will not be affected if the court orders the case terminated due to adoption.If a child is undocumented, they will not automatically become a US citizen if adopted by a US citizen parent.
+When the child is a permanent resident an application and evidence are to be submitted to the USCIS in order to have the child recognized as a U.S. citizen due to being adopted by a U.S. citizen parent.
+However, the adoption needs to be finalized before the child turns 16 in order for the child to acquire U.S. Citizenship through the adoptive parent.

-5. After a child is granted Lawful Permanent resident status, obtain the legal resident card from the SIS EW worker and file a copy in the Additional Services folder.
+7. After a child is granted Permanent Resident status, obtain the Permanent Resident (green card) from the SIS EW worker and file a copy in the Additional Services folder.

-6. Deliver the original legal resident card to the child/youth/caregiver as soon as possible and have the child/youth sign any necessary documentation confirming the receipt of the legal resident card.
+8. Deliver the original Permanent Resident card to the child/youth/caregiver as soon as possible and have the child/youth sign any necessary documentation confirming the receipt of the Permanent Resident card.

-• Under no circumstances is the legal resident card to remain in the file or withheld from the child/youth due to noncompliance with the case plan.
+• Under no circumstances is the Permanent Resident card to remain in the file or withheld from the child/youth due to noncompliance with the case plan.

-7. Inform the child/youth and caregiver that, if the legal resident card is lost, they may have to pay for a replacement card.
-The SIS Unit will cover the USCIS fees to replace a legal resident card if the child is under the age of 21.
-Once the youth is 21, he/she is responsible for paying the USCIS fees to replace a legal resident card.
-Legal resident cards are good for 10 years; if a child/youth needs to have his/her legal resident card renewed, the SIS Unit can assist with this as well.
+9. Inform the child/youth and caregiver that, if the Permanent Resident card is lost, they may have to pay for a replacement card.
+The SIS Unit will cover the USCIS fees to replace a Permanent Resident card if the child is under the age of 21.
+Once the youth is 21, they are responsible for paying the USCIS fees to replace a Permanent Resident card.
+Permanent Resident cards are good for 10 years; if a child/youth needs to have their Permanent Resident card renewed, the SIS Unit can refer them to a legal services organization for assistance.

 Special Immigration Status Unit Staff Responsibilities

-The SIS Unit handles the entire legalization process for referred cases until the US Citizenship and Immigration Services (USCIS) approves/denies legal status and issues a “legal resident card” for the child/youth.
-It is critical for the case-carrying CSW to keep the case open until the “legal resident card” is received.
+The SIS Unit handles the entire legalization process for referred cases until the US Citizenship and Immigration Services (USCIS) approves/denies Permanent Resident status and issues a Permanent Resident “green” cardfor the child/youth.
+It is critical for the case-carrying CSW to keep the case open until the Permanent Resident card is received.

 The SIS Unit obtains and prepares needed documents and refers the case to a contracted attorney for filing US Citizenship and Immigration Services (USCIS).
 The unit, along with the contracted attorney, monitors the case progress until USCIS approves/denies legal status and issues a “legal resident card” for the child/youth.

-1. The SIS Unit will also assist to process the following, which do not require court jurisdiction:
+1. The SIS Unit will also assist, by referring the child/NMD to a legal services organization, to process the following, which do not require court jurisdiction:

 1. The replacement of lost or stolen permanent resident cards on behalf of DCFS children, regardless of the child’s age.

-• The SIS Unit will cover the USCIS fees to replace a legal resident card if the child is under the age of 21.
+• The SIS Unit will cover the USCIS fees to replace a Permanent Resident card if the child is under the age of 21.

-• Once the youth is 21, he/she is responsible for paying the USCIS fees to replace a legal resident card.
+• Once the youth is 21, they are responsible for paying the USCIS fees to replace a Permanent Resident card.

-• Legal resident cards are good for 10 years; if a child needs to have his/her legal resident card renewed, the SIS Unit can help with that as well.
+• Permanent Resident cards are good for 10 years; if a child needs to have their Permanent Resident card renewed, the SIS Unit can help with that as well.

 2. US citizenship for youth over the age of 18, whose reunification with one or both parents is not viable due to abuse, neglect, and/or abandonment and have been legal residents in the U.S. for at least five years.

-3. Post Adoption immigration services, including change of name (new name in Adoptions decree) for lawful permanent resident children, and Certificate of Citizenship for lawful permane resident children adopted by at least one US citizen parent.
+3. Post Adoption immigration services, including change of name (new name in Adoptions decree) for Permanent Resident children, and Certificate of Citizenship for lawful permane resident children adopted by at least one US citizen parent.

 All of the immigration relief applications that the SIS unit assists with are processed for filing with USCIS by contracted or Pro-Bono attorneys.